01 of 06

 Green, green Spain!
 Home to Santiago de Compostela (to which thousands of pilgrims every year walk 800 miles on the Camino de Santiago.Continue to 3 of 6 below.

 How to fill your trip to Spain?
 If it’s your first trip to the country, you can’t say you’ve been to Spain until you’ve done these things:

-Tapas is not a type of food but a way of eating it: small portions, normally accompanied by a drink.
+Tapas is not a type of food but a way of eating it: Small portions, normally accompanied by a drink.
 After that - there are no rules!
-In some cities, the tapas are given away for free with every drink, in others the food looks more like molecular gastronomy than a bar snack.
-See more: What is tapas?
+In some cities, the tapas are given away for free with every drink, in others, the food looks more like molecular gastronomy than a bar snack.

 Flamenco is not 'a dance'.
-It's a complete art form that involves singing, guitar, handclaps and, sometimes, dancing.
-For me flamenco has the power and emotion of opera, the melancholy of blues and the rawness of punk.
+It's a complete art form that involves singing, guitar, handclaps. and, sometimes, dancing.
+Some might say flamenco has the power and emotion of opera, the melancholy of blues, and the rawness of punk.
 You don't know what flamenco is until you've seen it.

 Where?
 Preferably Seville or Granada, but Madrid or Barcelona has some good shows too.

-The Museo del Prado, the Reina Sofia and the Thyssen-Bornemisza are three of the best art museums in Spain, nay, in the world, and they're all within a few steps of each other.
-Read more about the Golden Triangle of Art Museums.
+The Museo del Prado, the Reina Sofia, and the Thyssen-Bornemisza are three of the best art museums in Spain, nay, in the world, and they're all within a few steps of each other.

 Tomatina, Pamplona Running of the Bulls, Las Fallas...
 Spain has a wealth of famous festivals, as well as hundreds of smaller fiestas (virtually every village has one a year).